01242 32 31 31

 We will cover frequently asked horsebox insurance questions such as:

-Regular insurance may provide a certain level of cover; however, this is usually only on a liability basis and is only for non-motorised trailers.
-For these reasons, making sure you have the correct horsebox insurance policy is extremely important, and we’re here to help guide you through the process to ensure you find the best insurance quote.
+Regular trailer insurance may provide a certain level of cover; however, this is usually only on a liability basis and is only for non-motorised trailers.
+For these reasons, making sure you have the correct horsebox insurance is extremely important, and we’re here to help guide you through the process to ensure you find the best insurance quote.

 Read our ultimate guide to horsebox insurance and you, your trailer, and not forgetting your horse, will be on the road in no time at all.